WhitestormJS/whitestormjs.github.io/src/pages/docs/meshes/tetrahedron.md

 ---

-`WHS.Tetrahedron` is a simple class, it extends `WHS.Shape` and inherits all it's methods.

 In geometry, a **tetrahedron** is *a polyhedron composed of four triangular faces, six straight edges, and four vertex corners*.
 The tetrahedron is the simplest of all the ordinary convex polyhedra and the only one that has fewer than 5 faces.